 Trying to determine which Instant Pot to get?
-Check out this 2019 Instant Pot Comparison and Buying Guide to read about the available options and get the Instant Pot size and model that’s right for your needs.
+Check out this 2021 Instant Pot Comparison and Buying Guide to read about the available options and get the Instant Pot size and model that’s right for you.

-The first Instant Pot pressure cooker, the Instant Pot Lux, came out in 2012.
-Since then, Instant Pot has released at least 12 new models (some with different versions), each with slightly different features.
+The first Instant Pot pressure cooker came out in 2012.
+Since then, Instant Pot has released at least 15 new models (some with different versions), and all with slightly different features.

 It can be really hard to keep track!

-Let me take away the guess work and point you towards the best Instant Pot to buy for your situation with this Instant Pot Comparison and Buying Guide.
+Let me take away the guess work and point you towards the best Instant Pot to buy for your situation with this Instant Pot Comparison and Buying Guide, completely updated as of October 2020.

-All-Around 2019 Recommendation: Instant Pot Duo Evo Pressure Cooker
+All-Around 2021 Recommendation: Instant Pot Pro Pressure Cooker

-I absolutely love the Duo Evo, which was new for 2019.
-I love the button/dial combo and the ease of use on this one.
+I absolutely love the Instant Pot Pro, which is one of the higher end Instant Pot model.
+I love the button/dial combo and the ease of use.

-Unlike the other Instant Pot models, the Evo is the only one that offers:
+Unlike the lower-tier Instant Pot models, the Pro offers:

 - the large cooking pot can also be used on the stovetop